 There are several ways to get around in the rather wide area: by tourist bus, taxi, collective taxi, horse carriage, biking or hiking.
 We chose renting 2 electronic mopeds.
 This was a great idea; they served us well during our expedition tours, and gave us independence and freedom.
 After the insecurity of the first hour we quickly learned to love the small speedsters, and toured the surroundings in their saddles with great pleasure.
 The only downside was the return ride after sunset, as our vehicles were completely missing any backlighting.
 But as most real motorbikes and even some of the cars don’t even have headlights here the traffic is anyway going rather slowly, so this also worked out well in the end.

-The three days in Bagan were full of magic moments: beautiful sunsets, sunrises with balloons, encounter with a group of Buddhist novices (child monks) singing together a slow prayer, catching a glimpse of a monk crossing the beautiful corridor of a temple, friendly, helpful people, and good food.
+The days in Bagan were full of magic moments: beautiful sunsets, sunrises with balloons, encounter with a group of Buddhist novices (child monks) singing together a slow prayer, catching a glimpse of a monk crossing the beautiful corridor of a temple, friendly, helpful people, and good food.
 We fell in love with this place, someday we should return.

 More Photos from Bagan